10xCSS/ctr/README.md

 __The Underlying CSS Framework that Makes [10xCSS](https://10xcss.com/) Possible__

 ##  Preamble Context
 I wrote `ctr` a lifetime ago, and while the core principles of `ctr` remain intact, some of the specific details might not wholly align with my current perspective.
-Nevertheless, aside from a few dated elements, `ctr` has stood the test of time and has proven to be rock-solid through years of my daily use.
-Which is why I've decided to keep the original text as it is — as both a genuine glimpse into the foundation of 10xCSS and a starting point for future endeavors.
+Nevertheless, apart from a few dated elements, `ctr` has endured the test of time and proved its reliability over years of daily use, and most notably, it makes [10xCSS.com](https://10xcss.com/) tick.

 ## Description